 Clinics need to be accessible and well understood by the students, teachers, and families in order to be effective.
-The Colorado Association for School-Based Health Care (CASBHC) supports existing and emerging school-based health centers through policy development and advocacy, training and technical assistance, and quality improvement projects.
+The Colorado Association for School-Based Health Care (CASBHC)

+supports existing and emerging school-based health centers through policy development and advocacy, training and technical assistance, and quality improvement projects.
 They are a useful resource if you are advocating for a clinic at your school.

-There are more approaches and programs, we just highlighted some examples.
-After reading this section, visit SAMHSA's Evidenced-Based Practices Resource Center.
 Several initiatives help schools incorporate social emotional learning; the following examples provide some resources-some at no cost-for schools:

-BASE Education: Uses an online platform to provide a social emotional learning curriculum for students in schools and mental health systems.
-BASE Education is a psycho-social, therapeutic, online program that provides prevention and intervention to students.
-Through evidence-based curriculum content, students learn facts about their behaviors, individually process their feelings, and develop personalized strategies for successful redirection.
-Through systemic approaches, BASE connects students with adults.
-One Colorado district has figured out how to use Medicaid funding for this initiative.
+BASE Education: Uses an online platform to provide a social emotional learning curriculum for substance use services students in schools and mental health systems. in addition to physical health care BASE Education is a psycho-social, therapeutic, online program that provides prevention and intervention to students.
+Through evidence-based curriculum content, students learn facts about School-based health centers are clinics located on their behaviors, individually process their feelings, school campuses that offer both physical and mental and develop personalized strategies for successful health services.
+They are an effective way to improve redirection.
+Through systemic approaches, BASE students' access to care, particularly in low-income connects students with adults.
+One Colorado communities where youth may have social, economic, district has figured out how to use Medicaid funding and geographic barriers to care. for this initiative.

-Collaborative for Academic, Social, and Emotional Learning (CASEL) Program Guides: The CASEL

-Guide provides a framework for evaluating social emotional programs and provides a list of welldesigned, evidence-based SEL programs.
+Collaborative for Academic, Social, and Emotional Learning (CASEL) Program Guides: The CASEL Guide provides a framework for evaluating social emotional programs and provides a list of welldesigned, evidence-based SEL programs.
 The guide also has best-practice strategies for district and school teams on how to select and implement SEL programs and offers recommendations for future priorities to advance SEL research and practice.